jobcespedes/dockerfile_builder/README.md

 Example Playbook
 ----------------
 Create a folder structure for your container(s).
 There should be at least a Dockerfile.j2 template there.
-The role will also copy a conf directory if present.
 The following is an example for multiple containers:
 ```bash
 ├── example.com
 │   ├── mycontainer